Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Illusionist

 - Divination Star damage bonus multiplier now only triggers when the owner of the Divination Star is the source of the damage.
-- If the player attacks an enemy to uncloak while invisible, the player also hacks them for **60** ticks.
+- If the player attacks an enemy to uncloak, they also hack the enemy for **60** ticks.

 Jumper